-You school may ask you to provide supplemental information on a form they will send to you.
-Ensure to complete any requests for additional information from your school as soon as possilbe.
+Your school may ask you to provide supplemental information on a form they will send to you.
+Be diligent in responding to any communication from the college and complete any requests for additional information from your school as soon as possilbe.

 If you plan on accepting Stafford or Perkins loans, you will also need to complete promissory notes.
 The college you attend will provide you with specific information on how to complete this part of the process.

 Read everything the college sends you carefully and respond to requests promptly.
 If you have questions or don't understand something, call the financial aid office and ASK!
 They'll be more than happy to provide a helping hand.
 Finally, remember, you'll have to re-apply every year.